The Complete Silom Guide: Business District by Day, Bangkok's Best Nightlife by Night

 Where to Eat in Silom

 This place elevated Isan (Northeastern Thai) food to fine-dining level.
-You can try the greatest hits of Isan cuisine here — som tum (papaya salad), gai yang (grilled chicken), larb (minced meat salad).
+You can try the greatest hits of Isan cuisine here, including som tum (papaya salad), gai yang (grilled chicken), and larb (minced meat salad).
 It holds a Michelin Bib Gourmand, so both tourists and locals flock to it.
-Reservations are a must.

 A brand that takes Korea’s famous deli manju pastry and gives it a premium twist.
 Crispy shell, creative fillings, and their milkshakes are seriously good.
 Whenever you’re craving something sweet or find yourself at Park Silom, make sure to stop by.

 A tiny shop tucked inside Soi 3.
-Khao soi is a Northern Thai curry noodle — a coconut milk-based curry broth with soft egg noodles and crispy fried noodles on top.
+Khao soi is a Northern Thai curry noodle, a coconut milk-based curry broth with soft egg noodles and crispy fried noodles on top.
 It’s a unique dish and this is the real deal, popular with locals.
+For more hidden spots like this across Bangkok’s business districts, see our Sukhumvit local restaurants guide.

 Getting to Silom

-• Grab: Useful at night after the BTS stops running
+• Grab: Useful at night after the BTS stops running, see our Bangkok transportation guide for more options

 Best Times to Visit Silom